desrogers/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-## atom packages

-To install Atom packages, run `atom-package-install`.
-If you install new ones inside Atom, to back them up to your dotfiles, run `atom-package-backup`.

 ## freshen up

 `dot` is a simple script that installs some dependencies, sets sane macOS